Jason GarbisMarch 4, 2019

 We believe this is a significant issue that organizations must begin to address now.
 We are pleased to announce IoT Connector, a feature within Appgate SDP that secures unmanaged and undermanaged IoT devices.
 These too-often overentitled devices can now be protected with an innovative approach that provides 360-degree perimeter protection.
 This solution isolates IoT resources using our Zero Trust model, much in the same way we currently protect cloud and data center resources.

 Whether you are dealing with “Legacy IoT” devices such as printers and IP phones, or emerging categories like sensors, medical devices, and supply chain devices, Appgate SDP provides a common policy, audit, and architecture to administer complex connectivity interrelationships across your entire infrastructure.
 Most importantly, it limits ‘cross-contamination’, ensuring that a single IP camera or wireless router doesn’t become your downfall.

 It is a fact that all industries will soon be impacted with a myriad of new IoT devices enabled by 5G and ultra-low power sensors that provide decades of battery life.
 These millions of devices cannot be a security after-thought.
 One-off security measures will only serve to restrict manageability, limit responsiveness, and provide a false sense of security.

-To learn more about how to protect your organization’s IoT devices, take a look at the IoT Connector page.
+To learn more about how to protect your organization’s IoT devices, take a look at the IoT Connector use case.